anxious cat looking at camera

 Creating a Safe Space

 Cats, like humans, need a retreat where they can unwind and feel safe and secure.
 A cat tree or a quiet corner with soft bedding can become your cat's sanctuary.
 This Handmade Wool Cat Cave is the perfect hideaway.
 Not only is it compostable, but it's also made with anti-microbial and odor-resistant sustainable wool.
+Our guide to the best sustainable cat beds can help you select the best bed for your kitty.

 Understanding Cat Body Language